 Entertaining?
-Print a batch of these mini-pinecones placeholders for Thanksgiving dinner or Christmas parties and make everyone at the table feel blessed to be there.
+Print a batch of these mini-pinecones placeholders to use for Thanksgiving dinner or Christmas parties.
+You’ll make everyone at the table feel blessed to be there.

 With a little glitter and garland, you can turn your pinecones into miniature Christmas trees.
 The natural color looks great, but I’ve also seen some really cute ones painted green and decorated with tiny pom-pom balls.

 Don’t put your paint away yet!
 Here’s a smart idea for enjoying brightly colored zinnias, even when the climate’s too cold to grow them.